 Documents that were not issued in Montenegro (like your criminal record report) will need to be translated by a licensed Montenegrin translator.

-It will take roughly 20 days to get a residence permit if you’re applying for a work permit and about twice as long if not.
+It will take roughly 20 days to get a residence permit if you’re applying for a work permit.
+If applying through a company, our team can handle the company registration within 5 days, then a maximum of 15 days for your residency application.

 Montenegro’s Permanent Residency Permits